Sotetsu 6000 series

 The Sotetsu 6000 series (相鉄6000系) was an electric multiple unit (EMU) commuter train type operated by Sagami Railway (Sotetsu) in Japan between 1961 and 2004.

 Overview

 Sagami Railway had made the Sotetsu 5000 series EMUs in 1955, but their short 18 meter frames were not large enough to carry the rapid increase of commuters that accompanied the Japanese post-war economic miracle.
 Considering this population growth and aging of the 5000 series, Sagami planned new EMUs with larger bodies and flexible formations.

 6000 series

 History

-From 1961 to 1970, 120 6000 series train cars were built by Hitachi.
-Starting in 1990, the 6000 series began to be replaced by the Sotetsu 8000 series and Sotetsu 9000 series EMUs, with its last run taking place in 1997.
+From 1961 to 1970, 110 6000 series train cars were built.
+Starting in 1990, the 6000 series began to be replaced by the Sotetsu 9000 series EMUs, with its last run taking place in 1997.

 Body

 The 6000 series was constructed with a 20-meter steel body.
 The No. 6021 prototype was successfully created and run using lightweight aluminum, which thereafter became the material of choice for many 6000 series body cars.